-“I believe the primary purpose of drug testing is safety,” according to Mike Kislia.
+“I believe the primary purpose of drug testing is safety,” says Mike Kislia.
 “Safety is key in anyone’s business.”
-Numerous studies demonstrate that increased drug and alcohol use in a business coincide with increased work hazards.
+Numerous studies demonstrate that increased drug and alcohol use in a business coincides with increased work hazards.
 If a business does not do drug testing, the following negative impacts can result:

 - increased sick days